ckeschnat/vim/README.md

-The vimrc is OS independent.
 On Windows, rename 'vimfiles' to '.vim' (rename it to '.vim.', windows explorer will remove the trailing dot).
 Create a vimrc with the following content:

     function!
 MySys()